 Nine students from Student Leadership Johns Creek will represent Johns Creek as part of Secretary of State Brad Raffensperger’s Ambassadors Program.
-They attended a kick-off with students from the metro Atlanta area on September 6th at the Georgia World Congress Center where they will be trained in how to register Georgians to vote.
+They attended a kick-off with students from the metro Atlanta area in September where they will be trained in how to register Georgians to vote.

 The goal of the Secretary of State’s Ambassadors Program is to provide high school students an opportunity to engage as leaders within their school and community.
 Through this program, the students gain leadership experience by learning about and teaching Georgia civics to their peers, learning about voter registration, and promoting and encouraging other students and residents of Johns Creek to register to vote.
 The SLJC students work individually and as a team to create a dialogue that gets first-time voters educated, excited, and engaged in the election process.